• Home

 Can I use GhostlyShare on Linux?

 Yes.
-GhostlyShare ships as an Ubuntu/Debian x64 .deb package from the GitHub release repository, while Windows remains available through the Microsoft Store.
+GhostlyShare ships Linux desktop packages as DEB, Arch, and RPM assets from the GitHub release repository, while Windows remains available through the Microsoft Store.

 How do custom domains work?